grayson-arendt/Lunabotics-2025/README.md

 ## Project Structure

 **lunabot_autonomous**
-  - **include**
-    - **ctre** (CTRE Phoenix C++ API for using TalonFX): This directory contains header files and interfaces for the CTRE Phoenix API, which is used to control the Falcon 500 motors and Talon SRX motor controllers.
   - **src**
     - **physical_robot**
-      - **behaviors**
-        - **digging_script.cpp**: This script manages autonomous digging operations, including actions like lowering the trencher, controlling the motor speeds, and monitoring feedback from encoders to adjust the robot's position during digging.
       - **control**
-        - **motor_test.cpp**: A simple program designed to test the operation of the Falcon 500 motors.
-It can send basic commands to the motors such as setting their speeds to verify that they are functioning correctly.
         - **robot_controller.cpp**: This node is responsible for generating control commands (like percent output) for the robot’s physical motors.
-It receives higher-level commands and converts them into motor control signals that are sent via the Phoenix API.
+It receives higher-level commands and converts them into motor control signals that are sent using the sparkcan package.
       - **system**
         - **hardware_monitor.cpp**: A monitoring system that tracks the status of various sensors and checks their liveliness.
 If a sensor fails to send data or shows errors, this node will flag the issue and print colored error text in terminal.
         - **imu_rotator.cpp**: Handles IMU (Inertial Measurement Unit) data.
 It converts the raw IMU readings into a coordinate frame that can be used for localization, rotating them into the ENU (East-North-Up) frame.